-Over the course of the past twenty years, we have seen a huge increases in the numbers of students attending a higher education establishment in the UK.
-Where once attending a university was considered a privilege of the elite few, higher education is now commonplace, and last year saw over 450,000 new full time students attending a higher education establish in the UK.
+Over the course of the past twenty years, we have also seen a huge increase in the number of UK students attending higher education establishments in the UK.
+Where once attending a university was considered a privilege of the elite few, higher education is now commonplace, and this academic year (2023-24) saw over 493,000 new full-time students attending a higher education established in the UK.
 These figures clearly show the considerable importance of the UK tertiary education sector to the wider UK economy, and it is widely acknowledged that the government is seeking to increase these figures still further in the period up to 2030.

-In 2011/12, it was estimated that overseas students studying in the UK paid just under £4 billion in tuition fees to higher education establishments, in addition to approximately £6.3 billion in living expenses.
+In 2021, it was estimated that overseas students studying in the UK contributed over £28 billion to the wider UK economy, with over £11 billion being spent on accommodation alone.
 Whilst competition is growing from other markets, the UK universities are highly regarded throughout the world, and demand is consistently high for places from students from outside of the UK.
-At present, it is estimated that the numbers of overseas students studying in the UK will increase by approximately 15-20% over the next five years.
-Typically, overseas students are more likely to favour the new private halls, with their high specification finishing’s and city centre locations, and in some way it could be said that they have initiated this growing demand for high quality student accommodations.
+At present, it is estimated that the number of overseas students studying in the UK will increase by approximately 15-20% over the next five years.
+Typically, overseas students are more likely to favour the new private halls, with their high specification finishing’s and city centre locations, and in some way it could be said that they have initiated this growing demand for high-quality student accommodations.

 Far removed from the traditional HMO model, the new style private halls of residence reflect the growing buying power of the modern student.
 Complete with high specification finishes and interiors, these halls typically offer larger 'studio style' rooms for rent.
 Plasma TV's, Wi-Fi, high speed broadband, gymnasiums, games and entertainment rooms are all becoming standard features within the new style privately managed halls of residence.
 Typically, rents in the new privately managed halls are up to 75% higher than more traditional HMO's in some of the more popular student destinations, however even in less popular locations student rents tend to be around 20% higher in private halls as against HMO's.